 Reinspections: During an inspection, if the Neighborhood Services Staff determines that the dwelling is not in compliance with applicable City ordinances, staff will discuss a schedule and process to achieve compliance with the owner or tenant.
 Re-inspections shall be conducted to ensure that appropriate corrective action has been completed.
 There is no cost of the first re-inspection.

-For a link to the rental inspection ordinance please click here.
 Please visit these links for a list of inspection items and the rental application:

 For information about renting a home in Roeland Park along with links to resources for tenants, click here